heisenware/react-advanced-state-hook/README.md

 To ensure your state stays in sync and behaves predictably, follow these simple rules.

-### Rule 1: Be consistent with configuration.
+### Rule 1: Be consistent with configuration

-All components that use the same key should also use the exact same values for persist, scopeByUrlParam, and scopeByUrlPath.
+All components that use the same key should also use the exact same values for `persist`, `scopeByUrlParam`, and `scopeByUrlPath`.
 Using different configurations for the same key will lead to desynchronized state and unpredictable behavior.

-### Rule 2: The initial value is "first-come, first-served".
+### Rule 2: The `initial` value is "first-come, first-served"

-If multiple components use the same key, the initial value from the first component to mount will be used.
-All other components will ignore their initial value and use the one that was already set.
+If multiple components use the same key, the `initial` value from the *first component to mount* will be used.
+All other components will ignore their `initial` value and use the one that was already set.

-### Rule 3: Scoping only applies when persist is set.
+### Rule 3: Scoping only applies when persist is set

-The scopeByUrlParam and scopeByUrlPath options are only used to create the storage key for localStorage or sessionStorage.
-If you do not set the persist option, these scoping options are ignored.
+The `scopeByUrlParam` and `scopeByUrlPath` options are only used to create the storage key for `localStorage` or `sessionStorage`.
+If you do not set the `persist` option, these scoping options are ignored.

+### Rule 4: Use `persist: 'local'` for cross-tab sync

+The browser's storage event, which is used for cross-tab sync, is only reliably fired for `localStorage`.
+Using `persist: 'session'` with a cross-tab notification is not guaranteed to work.